iingles/isaac-ingles-3790-final/README.md

 1. ### Provide at least 3 different routes with navigation between them using vue-router:
    * Main router file is in /src/router.js
-   * Main route components are fount in /src/views
+   * Main route components are found in /src/views
    * Links to routes are:
     1. [Dashboard](https://iingles-3790-final.netlify.com/)
     1. [Workspace](https://iingles-3790-final.netlify.com/workspace)